BradleyKirton/krc/mou.md

 ## 2. Mission Alignment

 The Collective's mission is to implement projects that make the Killarney and Riviera communities:

 - Safe
 - Clean
 - Beautiful

-Humanatarium aid falls outside the scope of the Collective's objective.
+Humanatarium aid and job creation falls outside the scope of the Collective's objective.

 ## 3. Scope of Collaboration